The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-\looseness=-1 We assume that the program's traces are described by the labeled transition system~(LTS) semantics~\CC{}, which is provided by the operational semantics of the programming language in which \prog{} is implemented\footnote{We leave the programming language intentionally unspecified to keep our soundness result general.}. $\alpha$ abstracts the program's traces, \eg referring to specific function names, to traces of operations that match the naming as used in $\phi$ and $\varphi$.

-$\varphi$ represents the set of traces resulting from generating fresh nonces and using received payloads as well as public constants to construct and send payloads as will be made explicit in \defref{MDInd}.
+\looseness=-1 We assume that the program's traces are described by the \acf{LTS} semantics~\CC{}, which is provided by the operational semantics of the programming language in which \prog{} is implemented\footnote{ We leave the programming language intentionally unspecified to keep our soundness result general. }. $\alpha$ abstracts the program's traces, \eg referring to specific function names, to traces of operations that match the naming as used in $\phi$ and \independentiotraces{}. \independentiotraces{} represents the set of traces resulting from generating fresh nonces and using received payloads as well as public constants to construct and send payloads, as will be made explicit in \defref{MDInd}.

-Note that \asmref{verifier-assumption} expresses besides the trace inclusion itself that the states of $\phi$ and $\varphi$ are independent such that their parallel composition is possible.
+Note that \asmref{diodon-verifier-assumption} expresses besides the trace inclusion itself that the states of $\phi$ and \independentiotraces{} are independent such that their parallel composition is possible.
 We obtain this independence by successfully executing our taint analysis.
 In particular, our taint analysis establishes that protocol-independent I/O operations do not operate on tainted data.
 We configure the taint analysis such that long-term and short-term secrets known by a protocol role but not the attacker are a source of taint.
-Therefore, we show that every protocol-independent I/O operation uses data that is independent of these secrets.
-Hence, these I/O operations and all steps necessary to compute their data are part of $\varphi$ and independent from $\phi$.
+Hence, these I/O operations and all steps necessary to compute their data are either already part of \independentiotraces{} or the necessary computation steps can be replicated and added thereto, such that \independentiotraces{} is independent of $\phi$.

-\looseness=-1 The other direction, namely that the I/O specification~$\phi$ is independent of from $\varphi$, holds by construction of $\phi$.
-Since we generate $\phi$ by a series of transformations from a protocol role's abstract model and use syntactically distinct elements to represent this protocol role's state and express the transitions that form $\varphi$, as we shall see next, $\varphi$ cannot influence $\phi$.
+\looseness=-1 The other direction, namely that the I/O specification~$\phi$ is independent of from \independentiotraces{}, holds by construction of $\phi$.
+Since we generate $\phi$ by a series of transformations from a protocol role's abstract model and use syntactically distinct elements to represent this protocol role's state and express the transitions that form \independentiotraces{}, as we shall see next, \independentiotraces{} cannot influence $\phi$.